sereinity/hdim/README.md

 Studding number of object in each dimensions for a « cube ».
 By example, a cube has 6 faces, 12 edges, 8 nodes.
-An hypercube has 8 cubes, 24 faces, 32 edges, 16 nodes.
+A tesseract has 8 cubes, 24 faces, 32 edges, 16 nodes.
 A 10-dimensional composed of 18 9-dimensional-cubes …

 This program generates incrementally the number of each n-cube (and nodes, dimension 0) present in n-cubes.